 - Darryl Miller stated that there would be no Black Studies Department or Marcus Garvey Cultural Center if there were not an active Black support network on campus.

 - Bobby Seale concluded the ceremony by talking about Marcus Garvey and his role in representing "black people's historic resistance to racist oppression" and the importance of centers like the newly established one named in Garvey's honor.

 The Marcus Garvey Cultural Center is the first Black Cultural Center established on a university campus in the State of Colorado because of the determination of the community and a host of others.

-"UNC made history that still stands to this day, but it did not happen without struggle, issues and challenges." - Neil William, BA- 83
+"UNC made history that still stands to this day, but it did not happen without struggle, issues and challenges." - Neil Williams, BA- 83